Coverd/MoneyBundle/README.md

 coverd_money:
     currencies: ["USD", "EUR"] # Choose all availables currencies
     reference_currency: "EUR" # Choose the default currency
-    decimals: 2 # Choose the nuber of decimals (default: 2)
+    decimals: 2 # Choose the number of decimals (default: 2)
 ```

 To use twig form theme: